mslipper/optimistic-specs/specs/glossary.md

 [relayer]: glossary.md#withdrawals

-An EOA on L1 which finalizes a withdrawal by providing submitting the data necessary to verify its inclusion on L2.
+An EOA on L1 which finalizes a withdrawal by submitting the data necessary to verify its inclusion on L2.

 ------------------------------------------------------------------------------------------------------------------------